biemster/FindMy/README.md

 guides found on the internet.

-**Using your personal Apple ID is strongly discouraged, I recommended to create a blank Apple ID for experimental purpose.**
+**Using your personal Apple ID is strongly discouraged, I recommended to create a blank Apple ID for experimental purpose.**  If you ran into issue of "KeyError service-data", especially you are using an existing account rather than a new account, you may want to refer to https://github.com/Chapoly1305/FindMy/issues/9 .

 📺 Installation and Walkthrough Video: https://youtu.be/yC2HIPDSxlM